MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/understanding-current-business-process.md

 ## Identifying key contributors

 Think through everyone who contributes to this process.
-This includes people in your department and other departments who all work together on<!--Suggested, to vary the wording.--> this problem.
+This includes people in your department and other departments who all work together on this problem.
 Understand what they do in the context of the business problem that's being solved.